ibm-cloud-docs/storage-scale/troubleshooting.md

 After the cluster setup is done and you run the command `mmhealth node show` or `mmhealth cluster show` to validate the health of the node, the PERFMON node is in a failed state.
 {: tsSymptoms}

-The PERFMON node makes use of one of the `pmsensors` for the setup, and the `pmsensors` service might not come up as expected.
+The PERFMON node uses one of the `pmsensors` for the setup, and the `pmsensors` service might not come up as expected.
 {: tsCauses}

 Run the following commands to see the specific logs to fix the issue: